KerakTelor86/CP-Stuff/README.md

 # CP-Stuff
-Templates, headers, implementations for competitive programming-related stuff.
+Templates, headers, implementations for competitive programming-related stuff and weird data structures I use for personal projects.

 # Headers